TallaNikhitha/Hate-Speech-Detection/README.md

 ## Project Structure

 - **hatespeech.py**: The main script that handles data preprocessing, model training, and the web-based prediction interface using Streamlit.

-- **CustomerDemographics.csv, Transactional_data_retail_01.csv, Transactional_data_retail_02.csv, forecasted_data.csv**: These files appear to be related to another project or dataset and do not directly impact the hate speech detection functionality in the `hatespeech.py` file.

 ## Features